-Since our inception and through September 30, 2013, we have raised an aggregate of \$86.6 million to fund our operations, of which \$22.5 million was the upfront payment under our license agreement with Pfizer and \$64.1 million was from the sale of convertible promissory notes and our convertible preferred stock.
-As of September 30, 2013, we had \$7.7 million in cash and cash equivalents.
+Prior to our initial public offering in January 2014, we funded our operations primarily through private placements of our capital stock and upfront payments under our collaborative agreements.
+Through December 31, 2013, we raised an aggregate of \$86.6 million to fund our operations, of which \$22.5 million was the upfront payment under our license agreement with Pfizer and \$64.1 million was from the sale of convertible promissory notes and our convertible preferred stock.
+As of December 31, 2013, we had \$2.3 million in cash and cash equivalents.